 Sensory support at Seashell

-If you’d like to find out more about what we do at Seashell, do not hesitate to get in touch.
+If you’d like to find out more about our sensory training or what else we do at Seashell, do not hesitate to get in touch.
 Whatever your child’s needs, we’re here to help and support you.